CARTAvis/manual_source/source/installation_and_configuration.rst

 The macOS Electron Desktop version can be downloaded `here <http://alma.asiaa.sinica.edu.tw/_downloads/CARTA-v2.0.dmg>`_.

-After downloading, open the DMG installer and drag the CARTA-v2.0 icon to the Applications folder.
+After downloading, open the DMG installer and drag the CARTA icon to the Applications folder.

 .. note::
-   You may create an alias for starting CARTA in your terminal.
+   You may create an alias for starting the CARTA Electron version through your terminal.
 To do so, please open your "~/.zshrc" file (or "~/.bashrc" if you use bash) in a text editor and add the following line:

    .. code-block:: bash

-      alias carta='/Applications/CARTA-v2.0.app/Contents/MacOS/CARTA-v2.0'
+      alias carta='/Applications/CARTA.app/Contents/MacOS/CARTA'

+You may use a different alias rather than 'carta' e.g. 'carta-v2.0' or 'carta-electron'.

 Please refer to the section :ref:`how_to_run_carta` for different single-user use cases.